Gene technology legislation

 The scheme is supported by the intergovernmental Gene Technology Agreement 2001 between the Australian Government and each state and territory.

-The Minister for Health has responsibility for the SA Gene Technology Act and Regulations.
+The Minister for Health and Wellbeing has responsibility for the SA Gene Technology Act and Regulations.

-Genetically modified products are derived or produced from genetically modified organisms which are not alive.
+Genetically modified products are derived or produced from genetically modified organisms such as virus or bacteria.
 These products include food, medicines, agricultural and industrial chemicals.
-For example, a purified protein derived from a genetically modified bacteria.
+For example, a purified protein derived from a genetically modified bacteria for use in medicine or to produce an enzyme used for food production.

-The use of genetically modified products is regulated by other agencies, such as the:
+The final products developed using genetic modification techniques are regulated by other agencies, such as the:

 - Therapeutic Goods Administration